BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/tutorials/dd.md

 You will learn how to:
 - Fetch game versions
-- Fetch a champion metainfo
+- Fetch a champion meta info
-- Fetch a perk metainfo
+- Fetch a perk meta info
-- Fetch a item metainfo dictionary
+- Fetch an item meta info dictionary

 ## Prerequisites